Raku/intellij-ide-plugin/docs/debug-protocol.md

 Operation Successful message will also be sent.
 An error will be reported if the thread ID is not recognized.

-### Resume One (8)

     {
-        "type": 8,
+        "type": 7,
         "id": $id,
         "thread": 1
     }

+### Resume One (8)

 Requests that a specific thread be resumed, with the thread ID specified by the `thread` key.
 Once this has happened, an Operation Successful message will be sent.
 If the thread was not suspended, then nothing happens and an Operation Successful message will be sent.

+    {
+        "type": 8,
+        "id": $id,
+        "thread": 1
+    }

 ### Thread Started (9)